MichaelB788/note-vault/College/Fall2024/Discrete-Math-CISC2210/Sets-Sequences-&-Functions.md

 ## Characteristic Fucntion $\chi A$

-Characteristic fucntions contain unique elements such that x meets a condition; these functions behave much like piecewise functions in Algebra.
+Characteristic functions contain unique elements such that x meets a condition; these functions behave much like piecewise functions in Algebra.

 $$